 We all have to start somewhere…And I did 4 years ago.
 Well, now it’s Robert’s turn.

 Again, send me your marketing questions.
-You know where to reach me.
+You know where to reach me you need more tips on conversation with prospects.

 Before you leave, make sure to check out the previous podcast episodes!